 As many of you know, I am fond of applying structural models to both Harry Potter and Cormoran Strike novels.
-I owe a debt of gratitude to John Granger for his inspirational work on Ring Composition and Parallel Series.
-John is doing some very interesting work on ring structure within the nine parts of The Running Grave, which, if you are interested in the book's internal structure, is worth checking out on his regular and Substack sites, along with the excellent work by his current colleagues Nick Jeffrey, Evan Willis and Elizabeth Baird Hardy.
+I owe a debt of gratitude to John Granger for his inspirational work on

+Elizabeth Baird Hardy.
 Ever since JKR/RG confirmed that the Strike series would be ten books, I've been going over how Ring Structure and Parallel Series models can be adjusted into a a model that fits, especially since so many of the predictions made originally, like The Running Grave linking to Cuckoo's Calling and Lethal White and having lots of Deathly Hallows echoes., seem to still be coming true.
-I've also been scratching my head for something that accounts for the relatively simple observations that even and odd-numbered books seem to pair up with each other well, as well as the special connections and resets between Troubled Blood and The Ink Black Heart
+I've also been scratching my head for something that accounts for the relatively simple observations that even and odd-numbered books seem to pair up with each other well, as well as the special connections and resets between Troubled Blood and The Ink Black Heart.

 And, I think I have something that works, at least until Book Eight comes out.
 More information, and TRG spoilers, after the jump.